Worldwide mobile phone sales fell in 2012 - Gartner

 In the fourth quarter alone, Apple and Samsung accounted for 52 percent of smartphone sales, up from 46 percent in the third quarter.

-Chinese company Huawei (002502.SZ) reached third spot in worldwide smartphone sales for the first time in the fourth quarter, Gartner said.
+Chinese company Huawei reached third spot in worldwide smartphone sales for the first time in the fourth quarter, Gartner said.
 It sold 27.2 million smartphones to end users in 2012, up 74 percent.
-(Reporting by Paul Sandle; Editing by Dan Lalor)